Everything You Need To Know About Running With Gels

 Other sports nutrition or running nutrition products can be used instead of energy gels.

-Remember that some of the sports nutrition alternatives to energy gels do not provide the exact same number of grams of carbohydrates, calories, electrolytes, or overall nutrition, so you will need to look at the nutrition facts when designing your fueling strategy.
+Remember that some of the alternatives will not provide the exact same number of grams of carbohydrates, calories, electrolytes, or overall nutrition, so you will need to look at the nutrition facts when designing your fueling strategy.

 Here are some sports nutrition energy gel alternatives, many of which you can get on Amazon or your local running store:

-There are also energy gel alternatives for those who do not like the taste or consistency of energy gels or who want to use energy gels with other options for longer runs, such as marathon training or ultra racing.
+There are also alternatives for those who do not like the taste or consistency of gels.

-I often recommend trying whole foods alternatives to energy gels, particularly if you don’t have a sensitive stomach or haven’t had much luck with various sports nutrition-fueling products.
+I often recommend trying whole foods alternatives, particularly if you don’t have a sensitive stomach or haven’t had much luck with various sports nutrition-fueling products.

 Some of the best alternatives to energy gels for running nutrition include the following: